hazemessam/automation-scripts/README.md

     ```
     $ pip3 install PyGithub=1.54
     ```
--   Generate a GitHub token then set `TOKEN_PATH` variable to the path of the file that contains the GitHub token.
+-   Generate a GitHub token then add it to your environment variables with name `GIT_TOKEN`.

 ### Usage:
 ```